TYLERSFOSTER/Discrete-Signal-Tonality/README.md

 - Richard Cohn. *Audacious Euphony: Chromatic Harmony and the Triad’s Second Nature.* Oxford Studies in Music Theory.
 Oxford University Press, January 2012.
 256 pages.
 - Edward Gollin and Alexander Rehding, editors. *The Oxford Handbook of Neo-Riemannian Music Theories*.
 Oxford Handbooks.
 Oxford University Press, May 2014.
 632 pages.

-***["Controversy"]***

-The general pattern in all of this work is a partial import, into music theory, of category theoretical diagrams coming from representation theory, specifically from the repesentation theory of the circle group.
+The general pattern in all of this work is a partial import, into music theory, of category theoretical diagrams coming from representation theory.
+Musical intervals, harmonic movement, and larger tonal structures all emerge from the action of the multiplicative monoid of integers $\mathbb{Z}$ on representations of the circle group $\mathbb{S}^{1}$.

+Neo-Riemannian theory generalizies tonnetze so that they model transformations between not just pitches, but between chords and more general musical datastructures.
+This use of tonnetze abstracts away from [common practice](https://en.wikipedia.org/wiki/Common_practice_period) tonal function and voice-leading, and some reject this development as overly formal and historically detached.
+But much of this suspicion stems from a misunderstanding of the depth of insight these tools offer.
+Far from being mere abstractions, tonnetze reveal profound geometries underlying harmonic motion — geometries that remain relevant even beyond traditional tonal music.

+Embracing this perspective, we explore the tonnetz not as a historical artifact or static diagram, but as a dynamic analytic and generative tool for navigating the musical content of signals themselves.

 ## *Tonality* for discrete audio signals